OCowper/CS2810Restaurant/README.md

 click on the current postgres jar listing, click remove, click classpath, click add external jars, navigate to the top level of the project folder, select the postgres jar there.

+USEAGE INSTRUCTIONS

 on running:
 when prompted enter your database username and password (see "docker instructions.rtf") on a first time start up make sure you enter "Y" - you should see sql statements outputted to the console.
-THE SYSTEM WILL NOT WORK IF YOU DO NOT TYPE IN Y (MUST BE CAPITAL). default staff login is:
+THE SYSTEM WILL NOT WORK IF YOU DO NOT TYPE IN Y ON THE FIRST SETUP (MUST BE CAPITAL).
+After completing first time setup the program will exit.
+Launch it again, and select N instead when prompted.
+The system is now ready for use. default staff login is:
 id: 123456789
 password: pass1
-there is an odd glitch where in some systems the same instance of the program ran with first time setup of the project fails on a customer submitting an order. if this occurs just run the project again without first time setup and it will work.